 Bad Blood - 1989

-Anger and sadness are normally taught to be suppressed by our family and grander society.
-We often have no time or willingness to really sit with our anger.
-Even if we do, or we try to, there's always a rush in getting it over with, like: “Hey, anger, hey, I know better than to suppress you, so erm, I'm going to be here… tolerating you.”
-It was exactly the case for us, prior to that epic moment where the anger Taylor Swift so boldly embodied in this song gave us permission to truly feel and act out the anger.
-The poor anger then just evaporated, like it had been waiting forever to be felt.
-It wasn’t just us, people around us were just singing their hearts out too, but I doubt that any of us carried any real malice.
-Coming in contact with such a powerful catalyst to release the anger in its full weight, to be “the bad guy” out loud for once, was purely therapeutic.
-We even joked afterwards about how grateful we were of this kind of free therapy.
+Anger and sadness are normally taught to be suppressed by our family and the grander society.
+We often have no time or willingness to really sit with them.
+Even if we do, or try to, there’s always a rush in just getting it over with, like: “Hey, anger, hey, I know better than to suppress you, so erm, I'm going to be here… tolerating you.”
+It was exactly the case for us, prior to that epic moment when the anger Taylor Swift so boldly embodied in this song gave us permission to truly feel and act out our own.
+The poor anger then just evaporated, like it had been waiting forever to be felt, revealing our deep pain of being mistreated.
+Not only us, people around us were singing their hearts out too, but I’m convinced none of us carried any real malice.
+Coming in contact with a catalyst powerful enough to help unleash our anger in its full weight, to be “the bad guy” out loud for once, only to then acknowledge how much it hurt underneath it all, was purely therapeutic.
+We even joked afterwards about how desperate we were for this kind of free therapy.

 It also represents such an organic way to live, you know?
-I admire and respect Taylor Swift for the way in which she is willing to go to great lengths to live and capture such difficult emotions and turn them into art.
-It then widens her spectrum of emotions so that a lot of people can feel her empathy, no matter where they are on their messy, twisted human journey.
+I admire and respect Taylor Swift for the way in which she is willing to go to great lengths in exploring her vast emotional landscapes, to live through, capture and turn such difficult emotions into art.
+It then widens her spectrum of emotions so that people can feel her touch of empathy, no matter where they are on their messy, twisted human journey.
 In a world where emotions are judged so violently, and people with sensitivity are often looked down on, pigeonholed, or even bullied, she unapologetically lives through all of it.
-If that's not courage, I don't know what is.
+If that’s not courage, I don’t know what is.

 “Please don’t be in love with someone else.
 Please don’t have somebody waiting on you.”